 Our first goal was to determine how to divide this vast “blob” of data into individual entities or records.
 We discovered that all of the individual record data was contained in a repeatable pattern of five lines per record.
 This consistent pattern made the process relatively straightforward, except the document had headers sprinkled throughout the file.
 Our first thought was to use a simple find-and-replace, but there was a page number variable that made this impossible.
 We decided to use a text editor (my personal preference being TextMate) to do a find-and-replace using a regular expression.
 Using a regular expression allows for variance within the find criteria.
 It ended up looking like this.

 Once the data was in a format that enabled a repeatable pattern for record separation, it was time to move our work into FileMaker.
-First, we created a simple looping script to parse the block of data into individual records and store that record data into a variable that we will then pass to a sub-script for further parsing.
+First, we created a simple looping script to parse the block of data into individual records and store that record data into a variable, to be passed to a sub-script for further parsing.

 Record | Parsing individual fields

 The next hurdle was to separate the individual field data from each record.
-Opening the text in a text editor that used a monospace font allowed us to recognize that there were set character counts in each respective field space.
+Viewing the data in a text editor with a monospace font allowed us to recognize that there were set character counts in each respective field space.
 Based on this observation, we then started the process of separating the data into individual lines and carefully figuring out the number of characters contained in each area on the line.
 Using text-formatting functions, we started the process of isolating the individual pieces of data and storing those values in variables.